Dietary Strategies To Ease Fibromyalgia Symptoms

 shunketo

-According to the researchers, 38 adults with fibromyalgia experienced significant reductions in pain after eating a low-FODMAP diet for four weeks.
-In addition, there were decreases in weight and body mass index (BMI) in some of the study participants.
+According to a 2017 study in the Portuguese journal Nutricion Hospitalaria, 38 adults with fibromyalgia experienced significant reductions in pain after eating a low-FODMAP diet for four weeks.
+The study also noted decreases in weight and body mass index (BMI) in some participants.
+A similar study published in PubMed in 2016 also found that a low-FODMAP diet reduced pain and improved the daily lives of fibromyalgia patients.

 Frequently asked questions